gurtejboparai/gurtejboparai.github.io/README.md

-## Host your resume online
+## Host your resume on Github Pages
 ------------
 ### Purpose
-To explain how to host a resume on Github Pages.
+To explain how to host a resume on Github Pages and reflect on some key principals and tools in technical communication.

 ### Prerequistes
 You will need the following: